Tutorial

 tar -xzf phyddle_bisse_r.tar.gz

-# run Format, Estimate, and Plot
+# run Format, Estimate, and Plot the new empirical data

 phyddle -c config.py -s FEP --no_sim